 Besides the fact that it has one of the all-time great names for a lure, the Whopper Plopper drives big musky crazy.
 These topwater lures are successful because of their noisy, swirling tail that forces musky to the surface.

 Long-time musky fishermen figured out that the fish will notice the deep, bellowing sounds of swirling water as a flailing, dying fish on its last leg (or fin).
 This looks like an easy meal for them and they are opportunistic hunters.
 This is also a really fun lure to use as there is nothing like a topwater musky strike.
-Best used in summer months, the Whopper Plopper is a must-have in your tackle box June through September.
+Best used in the summer months, the Whopper Plopper is a must-have in your tackle box from June through September.